 Words: Gina Mullett, London Blue Badge Guide.

-If you are interested in a tour with Gina you can contact her by email here for more information about her wide variety of guided walks and tours both in London and out of town.
+If you are interested in a tour with Gina contact her by email at [email protected] for more information about her wide variety of guided walks and tours both in London and out of town.
 Gina is always happy to put together tailored walks and tours to suit individual interests.